How to Start your Freelancing Business and Make money online

 With dedication to your business and a commitment to learn and relearn as you keep evolving there’s room for all round growth.

-As you set out to get started with your freelancing business, always remember that you’re here to provide a solution for your target clients.
+So, as you set out to get started with your freelance business, always bear in mind you’re here to provide a solution for your target clients.
 Focus on this.

 Keep in mind to analyze the effectiveness of each strategic step you take at intervals.

-To understand if what you do is working or not, always find time to measure your outcome against your goals.
-This is very important.
+To understand if what you do is working or not, find time to measure your outcome against your goals.
+This is very crucial.

 To avoid repetition of mundane tasks, create systems that works.
 Repeat them where they work and drop the ones that don’t.